 Case Study of a Failed Startup

 The following year I thought about starting the startup during the year, but decided not to.
-It was a busy year with classes, and a good opportunity to be social and to be a college student.
+It was a busy year with classes, and a good opportunity to be social.
 I still spent a decent amount of time thinking about the startup and learning about related stuff.

 Finally, the summer after my junior year I began the journey of starting a startup.